brucou/react-state-driven/README.md

 As a result of these design goals :
 - we do not use React context, portal, fragments, `jsx`, and use the minimum React lifecycle hooks
-- the component user can of course the whole extent of the API at disposal, those restrictions only concern our implementation of the `<Machine /` component.
+- the component user can of course use the whole extent of the API at disposal, those restrictions only concern our implementation of the `<Machine /` component.
 - we defined interfaces for extended state updates (reducer interface), event processing (observer and observable interfaces).